iachai02/devnotes/README.md

 - Finished the 2 parts of section 2

 #### 2024-08-02
-- Finished section 2 up until the certification project
+- Finished section 2 including the certification project